ArneCL/BlogPosts/java-selenium-bootstrap-htmlunit.md

     HtmlUnitDriver driver = new HtmlUnitDriver(false);

+Otherwise you'll find this exception

+    org.openqa.selenium.ElementNotVisibleException: You may only interact with visible elements

 This is because HtmlUnit's Javascript support is patchy and doesn't seem to work well with Bootstrap's Javascript.

 (I'm using HtmlUnit 2.12)